-- (a) A list of any Federal or federally-delegated permit, consent, approval or license that will be required for the construction or operation of the facility, which shall specify the date on which an application for any such approval was made or the estimated date on which it will be made.
-The applicant shall notify the Office of any significant change in the status of each such application. - (b) A statement as to whether the applicant knows of others who have any pending federal, state or local applications or filings which concern the facility.
+- (a) A list of any Federal or federally-delegated, or federal or state recognized Indian Nation, permit, consent, approval or license that will be required for the construction or operation of the facility, which shall specify the date on which an application for any such approval was made or the estimated date on which it will be made.
+The applicant shall notify the Office of any significant change in the status of each such application. - (b) A statement as to whether the applicant knows of others who have any pending applications or filings for any federal or federally-delegated, federal or state recognized Indian Nation, state or local permit, consent, approval or license which concerns the facility.
 If any such applications or filings are identified, the applicant shall indicate whether the granting of any such application or filing will have any effect on the grant or denial of a siting permit, and whether the grant or denial of a siting permit will have any effect upon the grant or denial of any such other application or filing.
 The applicant shall notify the Office of any significant change in the status of each such application or filing.